 "So, because you're my pawn, you have to do whatever I say."

-"So…if I told you to go jump off a cliff or swim with the Brine, or wear a fancy dress, you would do it?"
+"So…if I told you to go jump off a cliff or swim with the Brine, or wear woman's dress, you would do it?"

 "Perhaps I would question your methods first, Master, but yes, I would," he replied, a slight smile crossing his face.

-Lyria started laughing as she imagined him in a purple formal gown and how she would laugh even harder if it actually happened.
+Lyria started laughing as she imagined him in a purple formal gown.
 Of course, she would never do that to him; she wasn't that mean.
 She was sure pawns had some semblance of humility and might be the slightest bit embarrassed.

 She composed herself before saying, "Ha, alright in all seriousness now.
 You would go along with whatever decisions I make?"